angarsky/diveintopython/learn/classes/functions.md

 ## Mastering the Python class constructor

-In Python, we can define functions in a class, known as methods.
+We can define functions in a class, known as methods.
 The class constructor or `__init__` method is a special method that is called when an object of the class is created.
 It is used to initialize the instance variables of a class.

 An abstract class method is a method that is declared but contains no implementation.
 It is used as a template for other methods that are defined in a subclass.